 According to BAK statistics, the yearly number of ADCs is relatively stable.
 After a peak in 2017-2019, the number of ADCs has been slightly decreasing, reaching a long-term average of approximately 450 competitions a year.
 There are several reasons behind the diminishing relevance of ADCs.
-These reasons include the increasing number of all procurement procedures in the field of planning (up to four times as many) and the limited capacity of public administrations to manage more ADCs while facing this growing amount of procurement cases.
+These reasons include the increasing number of all procurement procedures in the field of planning (up to four times as many) and the limited capacity of public administrations to manage more ADCs and concerns regarding the costs and complexity of ADCs, which may extend the projects' timeline.
 A possible mitigation approach can be found in the differentiation of type and size of competitions according to the tasks, to contain the efforts in organisational capacity.